-The best plants for hanging baskets are tender perennials and annuals that have been bred to flower for a long time, providing a bright splash of colour all summer long.
+Hanging baskets add long-lasting colour, height and interest to patios, doorways and balconies.
+The best plants for hanging baskets are tender perennials and annuals that have been bred to flower for a long time, providing a splash of colour all summer long.

-From calibrachoas to lobelias, here are some beautiful plants for hanging baskets, whatever look you’re going for.
+From calibrachoas to lobelias, browse our list of beautiful plants for hanging baskets, whatever look you’re going for.

 Top 10 hanging basket plants

-Lobelia erinus is a popular bedding plant for baskets and summer containers.
+Lobelia erinus is a popular bedding plant for hanging baskets and summer containers.
 It comes in a range of colours, including white, purple, pink and brilliant shades of blue.
 Grow in full sun, don’t let the compost dry out, and feed regularly.
 There’s no need to deadhead.

 Cape daisies (Osteospermum) come in a range of colours, from lemon yellow to magenta.
 They flower for ages in a sunny spot and are drought tolerant.
 They are tender perennials, so if you can safely overwinter them, they will flower the following year.
-Try our osteospermum, petunia and verbena hanging basket.

 Diascia are long-flowering tender perennials in shades of white, pink and salmon.
-They have a slightly lax habit so are ideal for hanging baskets.
+They have a slightly relaxed growth habit so are ideal for hanging baskets.
 Cut back after flowering to encourage more blooms.

 Begonias are a great choice for a hanging basket in a shady spot.
 ‘Inferno’ is especially spectacular, and is worthy of being grown on its own in a basket for long-lasting colour.

 There are many different types of pelargonium, from zonal pelargoniums to regal pelargoniums.
 All make good subjects for hanging baskets.
 Give them a sunny spot and deadhead to keep the blooms coming.
-Try our pelargonium, nemesia and diascia hanging basket.

-Petunias are very popular bedding plants and popular plants for hanging baskets.
-They come in a very wide range of colours, from white to dark purple; some are bi-coloured.
+Petunias are popular bedding plants and are particularly popular in hanging baskets.
+They come in a wide range of colours, from white to dark purple – some are bi-coloured.
 The ‘Tumbelina’ series (pictured) has double, ruffled blooms.
-Grow in a sunny spot.

-Other plants to try
+Other hanging basket plants to try

 - Bacopa – this pretty trailing plant has masses of small, white flowers

-Ivy – a useful trailing evergreen.
+- Ivy – a useful trailing evergreen.
 It’s hardy so can stay in the basket when the tender plants have been removed

 - Verbena – a hanging basket staple, bearing small flowers in a range of colours

 - Nemesia – similar in appearance to diascias in a wide range of colours